docker-archive/communitytools-image2docker-win/README.md

 ## Introduction

-This project aims to provide a framework to simplify the creation of Dockerfiles for Windows Docker images, based upon analysis of existing WIM or VHDX image files.
+This project aims to provide a framework to simplify the creation of Dockerfiles for Windows Docker images, based upon analysis of existing Windows machines.

 Microsoft Windows 10 and Windows Server 2016 introduce new capabilities for containerizing applications.
 There are two types of container formats supported on the Microsoft Windows platform: